 HPGE policy information

-The policy will be operating in all public schools in NSW from the 27 January 2021, aligning with the new four-year school planning cycle.
+The policy has been operating in all public schools in NSW since 27 January 2021, aligning with the new four-year school planning cycle.
 Schools do not need to create their own school 'policy' for high potential and gifted students.

-Video transcript of How and why High Potential Gifted Education Policy
+Understand how and why the High Potential Gifted Education Policy was developed

 Since the NSW Department of Education released its 2004 Gifted and Talented Policy our understanding of what works best in teaching and learning has progressed.